GalenIvanov/Animation-tests/README.md

 ### Expires

-Since a particle effect usually displays hunderds and thousands of objects, it's to free the drawing resources when the effect finishes. `expires` and optional and if not present, the last drawn frame is kept in draw block.
+Since a particle effect usually displays hundreds and thousands of objects, it's to free the drawing resources when the effect finishes. `expires` and optional and if not present, the last drawn frame is kept in draw block.

     expire after <time>